CHARLESTON, W.Va. – Billionaire Democrat Jim Justice declared victory in West Virginia’s governor’s race over Republican Bill Cole.

 Justice’s defense for the debts was that economics have gotten very tough for the coal industry and he had kept his mines open, rather than declaring bankruptcy, in an attempt to spare miners’ jobs.
 He said he would pay the taxes and fines as he could.

-West Virginia’s governor position pays a salary of $150,000 a year.
-Justice has said he doesn’t want to take the salary, although the state constitution states the officeholder should receive the pay.
+West Virginia’s governor position pays a yearly salary of $150,000.
+Justice has said he doesn’t want to take the salary, though the state constitution states the officeholder should receive the pay.

 Inauguration day for the new governor is Jan.
 16, 2017.